-''' Since com.google.protobuf.Message does not extend Serializable but GeneratedMessage does, need to use the more specific one here in order to avoid ambiguity "akka.actor.SelectionPath" = akka-containers "com.google.protobuf.GeneratedMessage" = proto "akka.remote.DaemonMsgCreate" = daemon-create } deployment { default { if this is set to a valid remote address, the named actor will be deployed at that node e.g. "akka://sys@host:port" remote = "" target { A list of hostnames and ports for instantiating the children of a router The format should be on "akka://sys@host:port", where: - sys is the remote actor system name - hostname can be either hostname or IP address the remote actor should connect to - port should be the port for the remote server on the other node The number of actor instances to be spawned is still taken from the nr-of-instances setting as for local routers; the instances will be distributed round-robin among the given nodes. nodes = [] } } } } remote { General settings Timeout after which the startup of the remoting subsystem is considered to be failed.
-Increase this value if your transport drivers (see the enabled-transports section) need longer time to be loaded. startup-timeout = 10 s Timout after which the graceful shutdown of the remoting subsystem is considered to be failed.
-After the timeout the remoting system is forcefully shut down.
-Increase this value if your transport drivers (see the enabled-transports section) need longer time to stop properly. shutdown-timeout = 10 s \# Before shutting down the drivers, the remoting subsystem attempts to flush all pending writes.
-This setting controls the maximum time the remoting is willing to wait before moving on to shut down the drivers. flush-wait-on-shutdown = 2 s Reuse inbound connections for outbound messages use-passive-connections = on Controls the backoff interval after a refused write is reattempted.
-(Transports may refuse writes if their internal buffer is full) '''
+'''

+akka {

+actor {

+serializers {

+akka-containers = "akka.remote.serialization.MessageContainerSerializer"

+proto = "akka.remote.serialization.ProtobufSerializer"

+daemon-create = "akka.remote.serialization.DaemonMsgCreateSerializer"

+}

+serialization-bindings {

+Since com.google.protobuf.Message does not extend Serializable but

+GeneratedMessage does, need to use the more specific one here in order

+to avoid ambiguity

+"akka.actor.ActorSelectionMessage" = akka-containers

+"com.google.protobuf.GeneratedMessage" = proto

+"akka.remote.DaemonMsgCreate" = daemon-create

+}

+deployment {

+default {

+if this is set to a valid remote address, the named actor will be

+deployed at that node e.g. "akka.tcp://sys@host:port"

+remote = ""

+target {

+A list of hostnames and ports for instantiating the children of a

+router

+#

+The format should be on "akka.tcp://sys@host:port", where:

+#

+- sys is the remote actor system name

+#

+- hostname can be either hostname or IP address the remote actor

+#

+should connect to

+- port should be the port for the remote server on the other node

+#

+The number of actor instances to be spawned is still taken from the

+nr-of-instances setting as for local routers; the instances will be

+distributed round-robin among the given nodes.

+nodes = []

+}

+}

+}

+}

+remote {

+General settings

+Timeout after which the startup of the remoting subsystem is considered

+to be failed.
+Increase this value if your transport drivers (see the

+enabled-transports section) need longer time to be loaded.

+startup-timeout = 10 s

+Timout after which the graceful shutdown of the remoting subsystem is

+considered to be failed.
+After the timeout the remoting system is

+forcefully shut down.
+Increase this value if your transport drivers

+(see the enabled-transports section) need longer time to stop properly.

+shutdown-timeout = 10 s

+Before shutting down the drivers, the remoting subsystem attempts to flush

+'''